The Paleolithic Diet - Caveman Diet or

 - No sugar of any kind - this includes organic sugar, organic cane juice, evaporated cane juice, maple sugar, date sugar, high fructose corn syrup, etc., etc.

 - No barley malt, rice syrup, agave, fruit juice.
-Some people allow small amounts of maple syrup and agave, but they are not an official part of the caveman diet and should be restricted for occasional treats.
+Some people allow small amounts of maple syrup, but this is not an official part of the caveman diet and should be restricted for occasional treats if used at all.

 - No sugar substitutes and/or artificial sweeteners.